bmgk/PLCTIA.NetLibrary-documentation/docs/block/code/language/lad/Basic.md

 title: Basic
 ---

-In this scope we want to show how to create logic base on sample.
+In this chapter will be shown how to create basic logic.

 ## And